 Distance: 1.1 miles

-Trail: Nisqually Vista Trail (trailhead at Paradise Inn)
+Trail: Nisqually Vista Trail (trailhead at Paradise Inn near Alta Vista Trail)

 This short loop is right next to the Mrytle Falls / Skyline Trailhead so head here after viewing the waterfall!
 No need to move the car.
 This trail is paved and pretty easy, and extra beautiful in the springtime when all the wildflowers come out in bloom.
 In the late fall and winter you’ll need shoe spikes as a part of the trail is a bit steep and you’ll probably slide around.

 After you finish your second hike, take some time in the parking lot area to snap photos of the views.
 I mean hey – what to do at Mt Rainier?!
 Look at mountains!
-And the peaks are breathtaking from up here.
+And the peaks are breathtaking from up here on the Skyline Loop Trail.

 5. Inspiration Point